ljw1004/vbspec/README.md

 The following is a heading with numbers.
 Github gives it the link [link4](README.md#123-hello-456-world)

 ### 123 hello 456 world

+The following is a heading with symbols.
+Github gives it the link [link5](README.md#abcdefghijk_l-mnopqrstuvwxyz).
+It preserves hyphen, underscore, numerics, alphas (converted to lowercase), and removes the rest.

 ### a!b@c#d$e%f^g&h*i(j)k_l-m+n=o[p{q|r\s;t:u'v"w,x.y?z/